Frequently Asked Questions - Elder Law and Probate

 The courts will assign an administrator if a will was not written up.
 This person will collect all of the assets, pay off any remaining debts or expenses and distribute what remains of the estate to those who have a right to inherit.
 This will be handled under the supervision of the court system.

-How Can The Elder Law Center Help Me With Medi-Cal Planning?
+How Can The Law Offices of Sandra Diaz PC Help Me With Medi-Cal Planning?

 In California, Medicaid funds are administered through a program called Medi-Cal.
 Medi-Cal will pay 100% of all expenses associated with long-term nursing home care for qualifying clients, but the criteria for qualifying are strict and depend upon proof of financial need.
-The Elder Law Center may be able to help you or a loved one qualify for Medi-Cal while still protecting your home and other assets.
+The Law Offices of Sandra Diaz PC may be able to help you or a loved one qualify for Medi-Cal while still protecting your home and other assets.

 What is an advanced health care directive?